openjs-foundation/standards/onboarding.md

 There are further expectations for members who represent the Standards Working Group (hereafter called representatives).

 It is understood that representatives may form opinions based on the needs of their employers' or their personal projects.
-While representing the Standards Working Group though, they should decide/discuss/promote based on the interest of Standards Group.
+While representing the Standards Working Group, however, they should decide/discuss/promote based on the interest of the Standards Working Group.

 If there is a conflict (due to personal or company specific projects), then the representative should be explicit about the hat they are wearing while deciding/discussing/promoting the project.